ajfisher/datatium/slides.md

 [Thomas Hawk](https://www.flickr.com/photos/thomashawk/12591515)

 Notes:
-But for 20 years after that though we basically systematically broke that inherent responsiveness - mostly because of table based design but generally because we made things work due to the monoculture of first Netscape and then IE.
+But for 20 years after that we basically systematically broke that inherent responsiveness - mostly because of table based design but generally because we made things work for the monocultureis of the day - first Netscape and then IE.

 ---